AdobeDocs/campaign.en/help/v8/config/workflows.md

 Design recurring workflow and create a new delivery instance each time the workflow is executed.
 For example, if your workflow is designed to run once a week, that would result in 52 Deliveries after one year.
 This also means that logs will be separated by each delivery instance.

-:arrow_upper_right: Learn how to create a recurring campaign in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/orchestrating-campaigns/orchestrate-campaigns/setting-up-marketing-campaigns.html?lang=en#recurring-and-periodic-campaigns).
+:[!DNL :arrow_upper_right:]: Learn how to create a recurring campaign in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/orchestrating-campaigns/orchestrate-campaigns/setting-up-marketing-campaigns.html?lang=en#recurring-and-periodic-campaigns).

 ## Leverage trigger events

 Use Campaign Transactional messaging to automate messages generated from events triggered from information systems.
 These transactional messages can be invoice, order confirmation, shipping confirmation, password change, product unavailability notification, account statement or website account creation for instance.
 These messages can be sent individually or in batch via email, SMS or push notifications.

-:arrow_upper_right: Learn more about transactional messaging capabilities in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/introduction/about-transactional-messaging.html?lang=en#transactional-messaging).
+:[!DNL :arrow_upper_right:]: Learn more about transactional messaging capabilities in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/introduction/about-transactional-messaging.html?lang=en#transactional-messaging).

 Connect Adobe Campaign and Adobe Analytics to retrieve user actions and send near real-time personalized messages.

-:arrow_upper_right: Learn how to integrate Campaign with Analytics triggers in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/integrating-with-adobe-experience-cloud/experience-triggers/about-triggers.html?lang=en#integrating-with-adobe-experience-cloud).
+:[!DNL :arrow_upper_right:]: Learn how to integrate Campaign with Analytics triggers in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/integrating-with-adobe-experience-cloud/experience-triggers/about-triggers.html?lang=en#integrating-with-adobe-experience-cloud).

-:bulb: Learn how to integrate Campaign with other solutions in [this section](../start/connect.md)
+[!DNL :bulb:] Learn how to integrate Campaign with other solutions in [this section](../start/connect.md)

 ## Workflow end-to-end use cases{#end-to-end-uc}